Singular Soliton Operators and Indefinite Metrics

 \centerline{ Singular Soliton Operators and Indefinite Metrics}

-. {\it The singular real second order 1D Schr\"odinger operators are considered here with such potentials that all local solutions near singularities to the eigenvalue problem are meromorphic for all values of the spectral parameter.
-All algebro-geometrical or ''singular finite-gap'' potentials as well as singular solitons satisfy to this condition.
-A Spectral Theory is constructed here for the periodic and rapidly decreasing cases in the special classes of functions with singularities and indefinite inner product.
-It has a finite number of negative squares if the unimodular Bloch multipliers are fixed in the periodic case, and in the rapidly decreasing case.
+. {\it We consider singular real second order 1D Schr\"odinger operators such that all local solutions to the eigenvalue problems are $x$-meromorphic for all $\lambda$.
+All algebro-geometrical potentials (i.e. ``singular finite-gap'' and ``singular solitons'') satisfy to this condition.
+A Spectral Theory is constructed for the periodic and rapidly decreasing potentials in the classes of functions with singularities: The corresponding operators are symmetric with respect to some natural indefinite inner product as it was discovered by the present authors.
+It has a finite number of negative squares in the both (periodic and rapidly decreasing) cases.
 The time dynamics provided by the KdV hierarchy preserves this number.
-The right analog of Fourier Transform for the Riemann Surfaces preserving remarkable multiplicative properties of the ordinary (i.e. genus zero) Fourier Transform based on the standard exponential basis, leads to such operators as it was shown in our previous works.}
+The right analog of Fourier Transform on Riemann Surfaces with good multiplicative properties (the R-Fourier Transform) is a partial case of this theory.
+The potential has a pole in this case at $x=0$ with asymptotics $u\sim g(g+1)/x^2$.
+Here $g$ is the genus of spectral curve. }

 { {\bf The Main Constructions and Results}}